LEarn More

 Searching for Reproductive Health Resources Online

 Many organizations, from your internet service provider (ISP) to advertising companies and search engines, collect information relating to your activity on the internet.
 While none of the steps below will ensure you have complete privacy, there are steps you can take to limit what information is collected about you when you browse the internet.
-Before seeking reproductive health resources online, consider the following steps to decrease the risk of digital surveillance:
+Before seeking reproductive health resources online, consider the following steps to protect your privacy online:

 Communicating with Reproductive Health-Related Services